radebajic/radebajic/_posts/2024-10-14-gant-in-python.md

 ---
 layout: post
-title: gant chart in python
+title: Gant Chart in Python
 date: 20241014 18:01:00
 description: making customizable gant chart in python using matplotlib
 tags: schedule code python
 categories: visualization
 featured: true
+thumbnail: assets/img/gant_chart.png
 ---

 Visualizations are a crucial part of delivering the story of data.
 The time needed to produce one, and to do it in a consistent, structured manner throughout the whole claim/delay report, is often underestimated.
 Nothing leaves a worse impression than a chart that's squinty, poorly designed, and full of riddles.